 Reading a wine label is not a skill that someone is born with - just like with most things, you need to learn how to do it.

-However, after reading this and some practice, we hope that you won't have trouble deciphering any of the wine labels you might encounter in the future.
+After reading this and getting some practice, we hope you’ll have no trouble figuring out any wine labels you come across in the future.

 Cheers!
 Or should we say 'Cin-Cin'?